cch123/llp-trans/part3/multithreading/processes-and-threads.md

 It is important to understand the difference between two key concepts involved in most talks about multithreading: threads and processes.

-Aprocessis a resource container that collects all kinds of runtime information and resources a program needs to be executed.
+A **process** is a resource container that collects all kinds of runtime information and resources a program needs to be executed.
 A process contains the following:

 * An address space, partially filled with executable code, data, shared libraries, other mapped files, etc. Parts of it can be shared with other processes.